qzyu999/twelve-labs-sample-proj/README.md

 Further work:
 - Given more time, it would be great to make the frontend have more details, to give it elements of music and Gen AI vibes.
+- Another idea is to create some authentication page, where users need to login first.
+Also, you can have some sort of role-based access for data governance, so users only see videos they're allowed to see.
+This would be more effective in a business setting, where users are allowed access to a subset of videos which have been processed for them.
+It could make sense to switch from Flask to Django for example at this point.

 Examples of app:
 - Home Page